Tag Archives: Mindy Kaling

 Once the motivation for the heist was mentioned, I became that little bit more invested.
 Prior to that it felt as though I was being asked to ‘cheer’ for a major career criminal without really knowing enough about her – except that her brother Danny Ocean was in the same field of work.

-I will admit that I was impressed by all of Ocean’s cons immediately post release from prison.
-Yet, deep down I couldn’t help but judge her.
-I’d likely have to re-watch the other Oceans movies to find out precisely why I don’t recall judging Danny quite as harshly, if at all.
-My guess would be that part of the reason is I don’t really identify with Danny.
+I will admit that I was impressed by all of Ocean’s cons immediately, post-release from prison.
+Yet, deep down, I couldn’t help but judge her.
+And I’d likely have to re-watch the other Oceans movies to find out precisely why I don’t recall judging Danny quite as harshly, if at all.
+My guess is it’s because I don’t really identify with Danny.
 Whereas I have at least one thing in common with his sister.
-Furthermore, I don’t remember seeing Danny conning the sweet looking lady at the cosmetics counter, though I could be wrong.
+Furthermore, I don’t remember seeing Danny conning the sweet-looking old ladies at cosmetics counters, though I could be wrong.

 Overall, Ocean’s Eight really became most engrossing once the actual steal got under way.
 Even though Ross’s film didn’t thrill me as much as it’s predecessors, I did identify three things in the movie that I may not forget any time soon.
 Firstly, Anne Hathaway’s performance.
 I thoroughly enjoyed watching her behaving terribly.
 Especially because it seems so far removed from her true character or any other roles I remember her playing.
-Second, I liked the little moments of comic relief courtesy of Mindy Kaling; an example being the scene where she, erm, ‘speaks French’.
-There’s also James Cordon whose Britishness among all the Americans proved quite fun to watch.
+Second, I liked the little moments of comic relief courtesy of Mindy Kaling; an example being the scene where she, ‘speaks French’.
+There’s also James Cordon, whose Britishness among all the Americans proved quite fun.

 Give it a chance if you’re so curious.
 Perhaps you’ll be wowed more than I.